In the Flow

 Making clothes doesn’t necessarily come easy to me (like I said, no training) and it is time consuming – oh so veeerry time consuming – but there’s nothing quite as rewarding than putting something on that you can say you made yourself.

-Yesterday afternoon I couldn’t focus for the idea of getting this kimono out of my head and into the world as a fully formed creation.
-Of course I don’t claim to have invented the kimono and it’s a pretty standard and overall straightforward design as far as dresses go, but still, for me it felt great to see something I’d worked in come to fruition.
+Yesterday afternoon I couldn’t focus for the idea of getting this wrap dress out of my head and into the world as a fully formed creation.
+Of course I don’t claim to have invented this style of dress and it’s a pretty standard and overall straightforward design as far as dresses go, but still, for me it felt great to see something I’d worked in come to fruition.

 A just for fun project, purely for the joy of it, just for me.
 It took quite a while longer than I’d expected.
 I started it yesterday afternoon and finished it this morning, working out the design as I went.
 Working on the finishes and then hemming the edges by hand was the longest part.
 But I will say it really made me re-appreciate the time it takes to make a garment and all the work that goes into even the most ‘simple’ looking piece.
 Anyway, I don’t want to waffle on too much longer, as I fear this quick post to say ‘here I made a dress’ is turning into another one of my contemplative monologues…